-- Core technical principles including: materials and their properties, energy and conservation, new and emerging technologies, systems and mechanics. - Specialist technical principles including: forces and stresses, applied mathematics, ecological and social footprint, scales and methods of production, using and working with a range of different materials, including paper and boards, woods and polymers. - Designing and making principles including: research and investigation, prototype development, manufacturing techniques, the work of others and communication methods of designers.
+- Core technical principles including: materials, fabrics and their properties, energy and conservation, new and emerging technologies, systems and mechanics. - Specialist technical principles including: forces and stresses, applied mathematics, ecological and social footprint, scales and methods of production, using and working with a range of different materials, including paper and boards, woods and polymers. - Designing and making principles including: research and investigation, prototype development, manufacturing techniques, the work of others and communication methods of designers.

-Students wishing to undertake the Design and Technology GCSE should have an interest in products and how they are made, materials, their properties and sources and the environment.
-The Design and Technology GCSE will involve a high level of creativity, sketching and modelling, prototyping potential designs and lots of written analysis, theory and evaluation.
-It will include using Computer Aided Design software to present and even model and prototype potential ideas.
+Students wishing to undertake the Design and Technology GCSE should have an interest in products and how they are made, sources and properties of materials and fabrics, along with manufacturing processes.
+The Design and Technology GCSE will involve a high level of creativity, CAD skills, sketching and modelling, prototyping potential designs and lots of written analysis, theory and evaluation.
+It will include using CAD software and CAM facilities to develop their ideas in real life.
 Students must also demonstrate mathematical/ scientific knowledge and understanding, in relation to design and technology.